Entrepreneurs Mastering the Exit: Insights from a Global Business Strategist, Joe C. Lopez + Others (Full Episode)

 Show Notes

-Richard Gearhart and Elizabeth Gearhart, co-hosts of The Passage to Profit Show along with iHeart Media Maven Keny Gipson interview global business strategist, Joe C. Lopez, Arnold Hsu from GReminders and Brent Kessler from The Money Multiplier.
+Richard Gearhart and Elizabeth Gearhart, co-hosts of The Passage to Profit Show interview Joe C. Lopez, a global business strategist from Anchora Advisory, Arnold Hsu from GReminders and Brent Kessler from The Money Multiplier.

-In this episode, global business strategist Joe C. Lopez shares his journey from building a startup on a napkin to a successful exit.
+In this episode, global business strategist and founder of Anchora Advisory, Joe C. Lopez, shares his journey from building a startup on a napkin to a successful exit.
 He dives into the key strategies for positioning a company for acquisition, when to know it's time to sell, and his next venture helping European brands scale in the U.S. market.
 Packed with insights on growth, exits, and international business, this episode is a must-listen for entrepreneurs looking to take their startups to the next level!
-Read more at: https://www.linkedin.com/in/jlopeziii/
+Read more at: https://www.anchoraadvisory.com/

 Our Entrepreneur Presenters: